Our adaptive clothing guide & collection

 Velcro, magnetic or popper closures: Instead of traditional buttons, zippers, or hooks, adaptive clothing often uses Velcro or magnets for easy fastening.

-Elastic waistbands and inner pull loops: For people with limited mobility or strength, elastic waistbands and pull loops are easier to manage than buttons or zippers and aid in putting on and removing trousers and shorts.
+Elastic waistbands, wide waistbands and inner pull loops: For people with limited mobility or strength, elastic waistbands, wide waistbands and pull loops are easier to manage than buttons or zippers and aid in putting on and removing trousers and shorts.

 Side seam belt attachments: Many adaptive garments, like dresses or shirts, are designed with belts and waist ties attached at the side of the garment rather than the back to minimise discomfort for people in seated positions, like wheelchair users.